saul-mtz/ant-design-mobile/docs/react/introduce.en-US.md

 ## Usage

 > If you encounter an error, please refer [#56](https://github.com/ant-design/ant-design-mobile/issues/56) and [Samples](https://github.com/ant-design/antd-mobile-samples) first.
-> How antd mobile deal with web and react native code? see [Wiki](https://github.com/ant-design/ant-design-mobile/wiki/How-antd-mobile-deal-with-web-and-react-native-code-%3F)
+>

 #### Web usage

 > The following use the webpack@1.x version, if it is webpack@2.x please modify the corresponding configuration yourself.

-- Set the `resolve` field on webpack configuration file.
+- 1. Set the `resolve` field on webpack configuration file.

   ```
   resolve: {